Man throws flaming liquid on New York City subway, burns fellow rider

 New York City police say a man set a cup of liquid on fire and threw it at a subway rider in a random attack

-A New York City subway rider was taken to the hospital on Saturday afternoon for burn injuries after a man randomly tossed a cup of liquid on fire at the rider.
+A New York City subway rider was taken to the hospital on Saturday afternoon for burn injuries after a stranger tossed a cup of burning liquid at the man.

 The victim, identified as 23-year-old Petrit Alijaj by The New York Post, was about to board the train with his fiancée when the suspect took a cup filled with liquid, lit it on fire and threw it at him.